catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 ### Step by step demonstration

-1. so you can build it yourself
+1. so you can build it yourself {.fragment .fade-in-then-semi-out}

-2. so you experience the issues
+2. so you experience the issues {.fragment .fade-in-then-semi-out}

 ---